projectbaluga/.projectbaluga/README.md

 2. Build the solution: `msbuild projectbaluga.sln` (or `dotnet build` with the appropriate SDK).
 3. Run `projectbaluga.exe`; `projectbaluga.dll` must reside alongside the executable.

+### Initial Password

+On first run the application looks for an environment variable named `PROJECTBALUGA_INITIAL_PASSWORD`.
+If present, its value is used as the initial administrator password and stored securely.
+When the variable is absent the application will prompt for a password and require one to be set before continuing.

 ## Repository Layout

 - `projectbaluga/` – WPF application source.